anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 Instead of such a statement,
 Clojure functions return the output of the last thing evaluated.

-Ok thats again enough babbling and academics.
+Ok, thats again enough babbling and academics.
 Let's take the practical approach and write some functions.

 ### Defining sum function